O-MG/DemonSeed/README.md

 DemonSeed is minimal malicious USB cable.
 Not to be confused with the O.MG Cable (https://o.mg.lol), which is a very differient piece of hardware that does a whole lot more, and is coming very soon :)

+**For those with the DEFCON 2019 kit, there are 3 separate build difficulties to choose from.** And you have the possibility of ending up with 2 functional implant boards when finished.

 Table of Contents
 =================